mx1001/hardops_manual/docs/faq.md

 >> Quick favorites can be accessed with Q >> Q. Hard Ops was made before the Q menu came to Blender so now they've come to share the same key.

 Even though I wouldn't recommend it... yes.
+> Menus contain all options while pies and panels contain most.
+The Q menu is the best way to get the most out of HardOps.

 ![mir](img/faq/ff9.gif)